Japan receives no bids for regular feed wheat tender

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-TOKYO, March 19 Japan's Ministry of Agriculture said it received no bids for the import of feed wheat or feed barley in a weekly tender under the simultaneous buy and sell (SBS) auction that closed late on Wednesday.
+TOKYO Feb 5 Japan's Ministry of Agriculture said it got no bids for the import of feed wheat or feed barley in a weekly tender under the simultaneous buy and sell (SBS) auction that closed late on Wednesday.

-It had sought 120,000 tonnes of feed wheat and 200,000 tonnes of feed barley in the tender that is usually conducted weekly.
-It is seeking the same amounts for each grain to be loaded by June 30 or arrive in Japan by Aug.
-29 in a similar tender that will be held on March 26.
+The ministry had sought 120,000 tonnes of feed wheat and 200,000 tonnes of feed barley in the tender that is usually conducted weekly.
+It is seeking the same amounts for each grain in a similar tender that will be held on Feb.
+12.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)